microsoft/pxt-arcade/docs/skillmap/collector/collector3.md

 This game has it all...countless riches, enemies, winning, and losing!

-Click **Finish** to go to the share screen and publish your project to share with friends and family!
+Click **Finish** to return to the main page where you can share your game with family and friends!